 Actuarial cost method Entry age normal cost method Amortization method Level percentage of payroll.
 Beginning with the 2013 actuarial valuation, new gains or losses are amortized over a fixed 30-year period with a 5 year ramp up at the beginning and a 5 year ramp down at the end of the amortization period.
 All changes in liability due to plan amendments (other than golden handshakes) over a 20 year period with no ramp.
 Changes in actuarial assumptions, or changes in actuarial methology over a 20-year period with a 5 year ramp up at the beginning and a 5 year ramp down at the end of the amortization period.
 Changes in liability due to a golden handshake over a period of 5 years.
 Asset valuation method Direct rate smoothing.
-Beginning with the 2013 actuarial valuation, the market value method was Discount rate 7.25% (net of investment and administrative expenses) Projected salary increases 3.30% to 14.20%, depending on age, service, and type of employment.
-Beginning with the 2014 actuarial valuation, 3.40% to 20.00%, depending on age, service, and type of employment.
-Beginning with the 2017 actuarial valuation, 0.97% to 17.00%, depending on age, service, and type of employment.
-Inflation 2.625% Payroll growth 2.875% Retirement age 54
+Beginning with the 2013 actuarial valuation, the market value method was used.
+Discount rate 7% (net of investment and administrative expenses) Projected salary increases 0.97% to 17.00%, depending on age, service, and type of employment.
+Inflation 2.5% Payroll growth 2.75% Retirement age 54